SaschaWillems/Vulkan/README.md

 ### Mesh instancing
 <img src="./screenshots/instancing.png" height="128px">

-Renders hundreds of meshes using instances with uniforms for e.g. coloring each mesh separately.
+Shows the use of instancing for rendering the same mesh with differing uniforms with one single draw command.
+This saves performance if the same mesh has to be rendered multiple times.

 ### Push constants
 <img src="./screenshots/push_constants.png" height="128px">